sci-42ver/SICP_SDF/sicp_exercise.md

     where both gets #f and sets to #t.
 Then "acquire the mutex at the same time".
     - same as xdavidliu's and repo.
 - [ ] 47
+- [ ] 48
+  - since no circular waiting as OSTEP 32.3 "Circular Wait" says.
+  - add one number identifier in `make-account-and-serializer` and order by that in `serialized-exchange`.
+    - See wiki leafac's.
+      maybe better to *avoid id conflict* with one global record (this is done in repo).
+- [ ] 49
+  - by [this](https://wiki.sei.cmu.edu/confluence/display/java/LCK07-J.+Avoid+deadlock+by+requesting+and+releasing+locks+in+the+same+order), "deadlock-avoid-ance mechanism" should work
+    > Deadlock is avoided when two threads request the same two locks but one thread completes its transfer before the other thread begins.
+Similarly, deadlock is avoided if the two threads request the same two locks *in the same order* (which would happen if they both transfer money from one account to a second account) or if two transfers involving distinct accounts occur concurrently.
+  - as wiki leafac says, the problem here is that we may be unable to decide the "ordering" beforehand.
+    This may always occur in "database management systems" due to something like *unknown future transactions*.
+  - repo no solution

 [repo_reference_1_20]:https://mngu2382.github.io/sicp/chapter1/01-exercise06.html